Death Note Another Note: The Los Angeles BB Murder Cases: Plot

 The story is narrated by Mello, a character from the manga.
 It recounts the time the detective L worked with FBI agent Naomi Misora to stop a violent serial killer in the United States.
 The murderer calls himself "Beyond Birthday", or BB.
 The Los Angeles BB Murder Case or Wara Ningyo/Straw Doll Murders was designed as a challenge from Beyond Birthday to L to solve the ultimate crime to be committed.

 On hearing about the murders, L accepts said challenge and recruits Misora to investigate.
 She meets a detective who introduces himself as Rue Ryuzaki.
 The investigation reveals that each murder leads clues to the next, and Misora and Ryuzaki follow the trail of victims murdered in the style of a locked room mystery.

 Wara Ningyos nailed to the walls of a locked room.
 Four rooms.
 Four murders to be committed.
 As Misora and Ryuzaki follow the trail the murderer left behind, will they be able to predict where the final murder will occur and stop it from happening?

+Reception

+The novel was reviewed for IGN.